Motorcycle Auxiliary Light Bill Signed by The Governor

 Thank you to everyone who worked to pass this legislation, and thank you to each and every one of you who took the time to send an email or write a letter in support of this bill.
 As always, this was a group effort.

-If you have any questions about this bill or any other matters concerning motorcycle related laws, do not hesitate to reach out to me.
+If you have any questions about this bill or any other matters concerning motorcycle related laws, please do not hesitate to contact VCOM.